Eco-Flow/excon/README.md

-A Nextflow pipeline to run gene expansion and contraction analysis with CAFE.
+A Nextflow pipeline to describe and compare genomes across species.
+It also performs gene epansion and contraction analysis using CAFE.

 It works with any set of species that have a genome (fasta) and annotation (gff) file.
 (minimum of 5 species ideally up to around 15).

-As well as running CAFE, you can also run GO enrichment analysis (with user-provided GO files, or with GO files semi-automatically downloaded from Ensembl biomart).
+You can also run GO enrichment analysis (with user-provided GO files, or with GO files semi-automatically downloaded from Ensembl biomart).
 This will check what GO terms are associated with expanded or contracted gene sets.

 The general pipeline logic is as follows:

-* Downloads the genome and gene annotation files from NCBI `[DOWNLOAD]`.
+* Downloads the genome and gene annotation files from NCBI `[NCBIGENOMEDOWNLOAD]`.
   - Or you provide your own genomes/annotations
+* Describes genome assembly and annotation (optional):
+  - `[BUSCO_BUSCO]`: Determines how complete is the gneome compared to expected.
+  - `[QUAST]`: Determines the N50, how contiguous the genome is.
+  - `[AGAT_SPSTATISTICS]`: Checks the length, number of genes, exons, introns, etc.
 * Extract longest protein fasta sequences `[GFFREAD]`.
 * Finds orthologous genes `[ORTHOFINDER_CAFE]`.
 * Runs cafe analysis on the output of orthofinder `[CAFE]`.